kdkalvik/Lagrange/_posts/2022-05-17-SGPTutorial.md

 \end{aligned}
 $$

-where $c$ is a constant.
+where $$c$$ is a constant.
 Completing the quadratic form we recognize the Gaussian

 $$
 q^*(\mathbf{u}) = \mathcal{N}(\mathbf{u} | \sigma^{-2} \mathbf{K}_{uu} \mathbf{\Sigma}^{-1} \mathbf{K}_{uf} \mathbf{y}, \mathbf{K}_{uu} \mathbf{\Sigma}^{-1} \mathbf{K}_{uu})
 $$

 Where $$\mathbf{\Sigma} = \mathbf{K}_{uu} + \sigma^{-2}\mathbf{K}_{uf}\mathbf{K}_{fu}$$

+---

 First, assuming we know the distribution of $\mathbf{u}$, our above formulation allows us to marginalize the inducing variables $\mathbf{u}$ and recover the original distribution over only the variables $\mathbf{f}$, which is used for exact inference in Gaussian processes.